H3lli0n/PoorKoi2/README.md

 # PoorKoi2

+Hi, HLB team Here !

 In 2024 we ran our first public group-buy with the PoorKoi 1, an acrylic stacked keyboard.
-30 happy users were very surprised by the clack of this simple 60% we made with love.
-Yes we made some mistakes but from this first version something was slowly growing in our mind: having the same thing in a cnc'd polycarbonate version !
+30 happy users were very surprised by the clack of this simple 60% made with love.
+This was our first project, mistakes were made, but we learned a lot and we got confident that we could push even further: having the same thing in a cnc'd polycarbonate version!

-In 2025 we are proud to show you the PoorKoi 2, the cnc'd version with all we've learned from the v1 as well as the Hyperbolas TKL project we've designed.
-We decided to change projects timeline and put this 60% keyboard in front for 2025.
-But why?
-(PoorKoi pronounced in french is "Pourquoi" meaning "why" - yeah we are funny!)

-- Aiming an affordable price !
-- No brass weight or copper that are expensive
+We are aiming for the same clack and feeling with the polycarbonate version – with an affordable price.
+No brass weight or copper that are expensive if you don't sell 200 units.
+Simple design with references of the v1.

-- Popular and compact format
+We had to make a stand between affordability and customization, that’s why the standard version will be full polycarbonate – but extra aluminium top will be available for purchase during the group-buy.

-From all those economic reasons we were able to order 5 prototypes from a well known manufacturer(yeah you know it starting with a "D"!) and we upgraded our game: laser cut Poron gaskets, custom carrying case, in house hotswap pcb (as well as new solder one) !
+We were able to order 5 prototypes from a trusty and hight quality manufacturer – DDS while upgrading our game : laser cut Poron gaskets, custom carrying case, in house hotswap pcb (as well as new solder one) !

 ![PoorKoi 2](img/commercial.jpg)